 We must not lose sight of the importance of including patients and the public in these discussions and the development of solutions.
 For example, the public can help ensure that the studies and policy responses are ones that people want to be involved in, that the concerns of public are reflected in research and that all the information about the research and its outcomes are understood by the public.
 Working together – researchers, scientists, policy people, patients and public – will result in more relevant research, higher quality research and better outcomes.

-In this webinar we will provide a forum to discuss, debate and share information on how and to what extent the public and patients are engaged and involved in discussions and research related to COVID-19.
+In these videos, originally part of the Cochrane Learning Live and International PPI Network series, the presenters provided a forum to discuss, debate and share information on how and to what extent the public and patients are engaged and involved in discussions and research related to COVID-19.
 The intention is to use discussion from the webinar to inform an opinion article about patient and public involvement and engagement and COVID-19.
-We have scheduled a second session at a different time from this session to allow more people to take part in this debate across the globe.

 Jeremy Taylor (NIHR) – UK NIHR response to the COVID-19 pandemic and patient and public involvement.
 Jeremy Taylor OBE is NIHR Director for Public Voice.
 HIs role is to champion patient and public involvement in health and care research.
 He is also director of the new NIHR Centre for Engagement and Dissemination which leads and coordinates NIHR's work in engaging with patients and the public and in disseminating research evidence.